amaranth-lang/amaranth/docs/guide.rst

         with m.If(booting):
             m.d.comb += Assert(ip_sync < 128)

     Assertions should be added in a :ref:`synchronous domain <lang-sync>` when possible.
-In cases where it is not, such as if the condition is a signal that is assigned in a synchronous domain elsewhere, care should be taken while adding the assertion to the combinatorial domain.
+In cases where it is not, such as if the condition is a signal that is assigned in a synchronous domain elsewhere, care should be taken while adding the assertion to the combinational domain.

 .. _lang-print: